 Chest tube insertion is done with the person awake, although sometimes a sedative is given.
 The doctor anesthetizes the area between two ribs and then makes a small incision and inserts the tube.
 The tube is connected to suction.
-A chest x-ray is usually done after the tube is inserted to confirm correct placement.
-Complications are infrequent and rarely serious.
+A chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more is usually done after the tube is inserted to confirm correct placement.
+Severe complications are infrequent.
 They can include chest pain, puncture of the lung or diaphragm, accumulation of air under the skin, and infection.
 If a large amount of fluid that has been present for weeks to months is withdrawn rapidly, fluid can accumulate within the lung itself (pulmonary edema).
 Occasionally, a tube needs to be replaced because it kinks, becomes dislodged, or becomes blocked by a blood clot.

 (See also Medical History and Physical Examination for Lung Disorders Medical History and Physical Examination for Lung Disorders A doctor first asks the person about symptoms.
 Chest tightness or pain, shortness of breath (dyspnea) either at rest or during exertion, cough, coughing up of sputum or blood (hemoptysis), and... read more .)